Sailing stones: Continued research in the 1990s

 Physicists Bacon et al. studying the phenomenon in 1996, informed by studies in Owens Dry Lake Playa, discovered that winds blowing on playa surfaces can be compressed and intensified because of a playa's smooth, flat surfaces.
 They also found that boundary layers (the region just above ground where winds are slower due to ground drag) on these surfaces can be as low as 2 in.
 As a result, stones just a few centimeters high feel the full force of ambient winds and their gusts, which can reach 90 mph in winter storms.
 Such gusts are thought to be the initiating force, while momentum and sustained winds keep the stones moving, possibly as fast as a moderate run.

-Wind and ice both are the favored hypothesis for these sliding rocks.
-Noted in "Surface Processes and Landforms", Don J. Easterbrook mentions that because of the lack of parallel paths between some rock paths, this could be caused by degenerating ice floes resulting in alternate routes.
-Though the ice breaks up into smaller blocks, it is still necessary for the rocks to slide.
+Wind and ice acting together are the favored hypothesis for these sliding rocks.
+In "Surface Processes and Landforms", Don J. Easterbrook mentions that some nearby rocks having divergent paths could be caused by degenerating ice floes resulting in alternative routes for some stones.
+Although the ice breaks up into smaller blocks, ice is still necessary for the rocks to slide.

 21st-century developments

-Further understanding of the geologic processes at work in Racetrack Playa goes hand in hand with technological development.
+Further understanding of the geologic processes at work in Racetrack Playa goes hand-in-hand with technological development.
 In 2009, development of inexpensive time-lapse digital cameras allowed the capturing of transient meteorological phenomena including dust devils and playa flooding.
 These cameras were aimed at capturing various stages of the previously mentioned phenomena, though discussion of the sliding stones ensued.
 The developers of photographic technology describe the difficulty of capturing the Racetrack's stealthy rocks, as movements only occur about once every three years, and they believed, lasted about 10 seconds.
-Their next identified advancement was wind-triggered imagery, vastly reducing the ten million seconds of nontransit time they had to sift through.
+Their next identified advancement was wind-triggered imagery, vastly reducing the ten million seconds of nontransit time they otherwise would have had to sift through.

 It was postulated that small rafts of ice form around the rocks and the rocks are buoyantly floated off the soft bed, thus reducing the reaction and friction forces at the bed.
 Since this effect depends on reducing friction, and not on increasing the wind drag, these ice cakes need not have a particularly large surface area if the ice is adequately thick, as the minimal friction allows the rocks to be moved by arbitrarily light winds.

 Reinforcing the "ice raft" theory, a research study pointed out narrowing trails, intermittent springs, and trail ends having no rocks.
 The study identified that water drained from higher area into the Playa while ice covered the intermittent lake.
 This suggests that this water buoyantly lifts the ice floes with embedded rocks until friction with the playa bed is reduced sufficiently for wind to move them and cause the observed tracks.
 The study also analyses an artificial ditch intended to prevent visitors from driving on the playa, and concludes that it may interfere with rock sliding.

-In 2020, NASA ruled out the potential reasons for the stones moving results from the microbial mats and wind-generated water waves based on a fossil of dinosaur footprints.
+In 2020, NASA ruled out that potential reasons for the stones moving were microbial mats or wind-generated water waves, based on a fossil of dinosaur footprints.